 Ivana Ivisic is a film industry professional from Croatia.

-In 2007, she worked as the first project manager of Sarajevo Talent Campus, the training and networking platform for young film professionals from the region of South-East Europe.
-Following its successful launch, she moved back to Zagreb in 2008 to build up the Department of Promotion at the newly founded Croatian Audiovisual Centre (HAVC).
+She was the first project manager of the Sarajevo Talent Campus, which trains young film professionals from Southeastern Europe.
+In 2008 she started developing the Department of Promotion at the newly established Croatian Audiovisual Centre.

 ChristopheFranceSecretary-General, Directors' Firtnight, Cannes International Film FestivalMember of the LUX Prize Selection Panel in2011, 2012, 2013, 2014